Why I Admire Full Stack People

 Firstly, I offer this idea to you: Why should full stack should just apply to engineers or designers?
 Actually, we’ve only recently started applying it to designers.
 But why even limit it to the tech industry?
 The idea can surely apply to tons of different careers, hobbies, pursuits, and industries.

-A prosperous full-stacker is really like the equivalent of a modern day Renaissance Man or Woman — they’re people who have the power to excel at a full range of talents, whatever their pursuit may be.
+Couldn’t a prosperous full-stacker is really like the equivalent of a modern day Renaissance Man or Woman?
+They’re people who have the power to excel at a full range of talents, whatever their pursuit may be.

 People who have achieved this level are stoked.
 Take the Dos Equis guy — does he look worried about being called a Jack of all trades?
 Hell no. He’s a master of everything.
-The criticism slides right off him.
+Criticism slides right off him.
 He doesn’t threaten the specialists, and they don’t threaten them back.

 (Ok, he isn’t real.
 But wouldn’t that be a great life?)

-What about that 90’s rock icon — what does he have to do with my design career?
+What about this 90’s rock icon?
+What does he have to do with my design career?

 Remember now, Dave’s a drummer by trade.
 A DRUMMER.